List of gymnosperm families

-The gymnosperms consist of five orders of seed plants: Cupressales, Cycadales, Ginkgoales, Gnetales and Pinales.
+The gymnosperms consist of five orders of seed plants, Cupressales, Cycadales, Ginkgoales, Gnetales and Pinales.
 (Note: The taxonomy (classification) in this list follows the Gymnosperm section of the Angiosperm Phylogeny Website, and largely follows Plants of the World (2017).
 Total counts of genera for each family come from Plants of the World Online (POWO).
 (See the POWO license.)
 Extinct taxa are not included.)
 They developed more than 350 million years ago, long before flowering plants, according to the fossil record.
 The name comes from the Greek for "naked seed"; the egg cells are not protected by ovaries, as in flowering plants.

-Gymnosperms are divided into 12 families of trees, shrubs and woody vines.
-Sequoiadendron giganteum, the giant redwood, is the largest tree in the world, and Sequoia sempervirens, the coastal redwood, is the tallest.
+All current gymnosperms are woody perennial plants, though herbaceous gymnosperm fossils are known from the Triassic period.
+Gymnosperms are divided into twelve extant families of trees, shrubs, and woody vines.
+Sequoiadendron giganteum, the giant redwood, is the largest tree in the world, Sequoia sempervirens, the coastal redwood, is the tallest, and Pinus longaeva the oldest.
 Ginkgo trees tolerate urban pollutants well, and are often planted in and near cities.
 The pine family is the main source of softwood timber, paper pulp and turpentine.
 The flexible wood of the yew family is used in longbows and musical instruments.